BoronSpoon/equipment-reservation/README.md

 <!-- ABOUT THE PROJECT -->
-## Abstract
+## TL;DR
 - This project is intended for use in environments where sharing the same equipments among multiple people is required.
-For example, laboratory, server nodes, room reservations and so on.
+For example, laboratory equipment, server nodes, room reservations and so on.
 - We would like to relieve the stress of having to negotiate or speculate other peoples reservation.
+   - **Make Reservations** in Google Calendar
-- This application enables the user to see other users' reservations in Google Calendar (which should be very familiar to most people).
+   - **Check other users' reservations** in Google Calendar.
-## Short description of usage
-- The equiment reservation infos are shown (as events) in Google Calendar.
-Clients will check the reservations on their PCs or phones, and make a reservation at an avaliable time (by creating events).
-- Settings like display name, what equipments to show in Google Calendar are saved in a Google Sheet.
-## About The Project
-- This project uses a service called [Google Apps Script(GAS)](https://script.google.com/home/start).
-GAS enables Google services to be connected by scripts.
-We will use Google Sheets and Google Calendar in this project.
-- The language used in GAS is JavaScript with V8 syntax (V8 is a runtime which is used in Chrome and Node.js).
-- Sheets acts as a database for user information and preferences.
-Calendar acts as an UI and is used for adding, modifying, reviewing event.
-- There are two types of calendars we will use.
-The write calendar will be modified by the clients.
-The read calendar will be modified by the GAS service.
-When an event is modified on a write calendar, GAS applies the modification on the read calendar.

 <!-- GETTING STARTED -->
-### Prerequisites
-You need a Google account.

-### Installation (administrator side)
+## Setting Up (administrator side)
 1. Create a Google account
 2. Create a Google Group
    1. Change the settings to maximum security in every aspect such as messaging, viewing uses,...